Skip to main content

 • Advanced Placement (AP)Either four APs at grade 5 including Calculus BC and two other Mathematics or Science subjects, or three APs at grade 5 in Calculus BC and two other Mathematics or Science subjects plus ACT 32+ or SAT 1470+ with at least 770 in Mathematics

-AP Calculus BC, two other Mathematics or Science AP subjects required.
+AP Calculus BC, Two other Mathematics or Science AP subjects required.
 Additional Mathematics or Science AP subjects recommended.
 SAT/ACT: Not required with four qualifying APs; required with three qualifying APs: ACT 32+ or SAT 1470+ with at least 770 in Mathematics.
 Optional essay is not required; Oxford does not superscore SAT/ACT..Calculus AB and BC cannot both count as separate subjects.
 AP Computer Science A and AP Computer Science Principles are counted as separate subjects by the Computer Science department.

 Required Tests:TMUA